markharrison/doc-mcp/docs/06-mcp-auth.md

 The following code adds the authentication / authorization rules.

-`AddAuthentication` defines the authentication scheme
+- `AddAuthentication` defines the authentication scheme

-`AddJwtBearer` sets the rules used to validate the access token.
+- `AddJwtBearer` sets the rules used to validate the JWT access token.
 It also includes event handlers for token validation success and failure.

-`AddMcp` logic defines the `ResourceMetadata` - this is information retrieved from the `./well-known/oauth-protected-resource` endpoint.
+- `AddMcp` logic defines the `ResourceMetadata` - this is information retrieved from the `./well-known/oauth-protected-resource` endpoint.
 It includes the address of the Entra authentication service.

 ```C#
  builder.Services